WebStandardsFuture/Vision/README.md

 We must build on these two sets of values and expand them:

-* First and foremost, we must ensure at all times that we are putting the needs of users first: above authors, publishers, implementers, and theoretical purity.
+* First and most importantly, we must ensure at all times that we are putting the needs of users first: above authors, publishers, implementers, and theoretical purity.
 We should clearly state our priority of constituencies (building on the excellent work from the [TAG's Ethical Web Principles](https://w3ctag.github.io/design-principles/#priority-of-constituencies) and the [HTML Design Principles](https://dev.w3.org/html5/html-design-principles/#priority-of-constituencies).
 * The W3C's consensus-driven model must continue to engage and provide opportunities to the representatives of organizations and user groups of small to big sizes, from different segments of the industries and different parts of the world.
 As the Web platform has grown and the core platform implementation diversity has continued to shrink, we must adjust to developing new methods of establishing consensus.
 * We must continue to ensure that the Web can work for everyone.
 We must strive for diversity and inclusion of the participants from different geographical locations, gender identities, accessibility needs, and more.
 * We must remain committed to improving security and privacy on the Web, including revisiting the current Web platform and exploring how to responsibly foster better personal privacy.
 At the same time, we must continue to engage with new capabilities and user scenarios, and foster innovation in how to bring new scenarios to the Web.
 Ultimately, we must coherently grow the architecture of the Web from the core needs of the platform to specific user-beneficial use cases identified by various Web-related industries, such as telecommunications, publishing, media & entertainment, and financial services.